neuronsimulator/nrn/neuron/agui/gui.rst

 The help system requires a running Netscape process.
-If the system is not working properly on your machine, the help button can be removed by specifying "*pwm_help: off" in the nrn/lib/nrn.defaults file.
+If the system is not working properly on your machine, the help button can be removed by specifying :code:`*pwm_help: off` in the :file:`nrn/lib/nrn.defaults` file.

 .. _pwm_print: